olmonkasshu/Codeit/README.md

 # Codeit
-Codeit is an online code editor like codepen and codesandbox but with more and a new unique features
+Codeit is an online code editor like Codepen and Codesandbox but it is still in development